Yellowstone Natural Bridge

 Yellowstone Natural Bridge is a natural arch in Yellowstone National Park, Wyoming.
-The arch is at an elevation of 7983 ft and can be reached by hiking a little more than a mile from the Bridge Bay marina parking lot.
+The arch is at an elevation of 7983 ft and can be reached by hiking a little more than a mile (approximately 1.8 km) from the Bridge Bay marina parking lot.
 The arch is 51 ft tall and was created as water eroded through the surrounding rhyolite rock.